p-p-k/Shake-to-unlock/README.md

 # Shake to unlock

 This sketch lets you shake a device to simulate the locking and unlocking of other devices connected to the same server.
-The change in lock state is represented by a change in background color.
+The change in lock state is represented by a change in the browser background color.

 ## Based on